Hormones of the female reproductive glands. The structure and functions of the male gonads. How is testosterone produced?

 Hypothalamic regulation

-• Pulsing GnRH secretion.
+• Pulsatile secretion of GnRH.
 The hypothalamus serves as an integrating center for GnRH regulation.
-GnRH is a decapeptide that is secreted into the portal system of the pituitary gland at regular intervals - the peak of secretion is every 90-120 minutes.
-The half-life of GnRH is 5-10 minutes, and it practically does not enter the systemic circulation, therefore, its content in the blood is not examined.
-The selectivity of stimulating the secretion of gonadotropins LH and FSH depends on the frequency of the pulsatile secretion of GnRH.
-The “hypothalamic biorhythm generator” localized in the arcuate nucleus regulates the secretion of GnRH.
-At the same time, each individual neuron secretes GnRH not constantly, but periodically, which probably provides the total pulsating nature of GnRH secretion under the synchronizing influence of the “hypothalamic biorhythm generator”.
-The pulsating secretion of GnRH also determines the pulsating rhythm of the secretion of hormones of the glands regulated by it (LH, FSH, androgens, inhibin).
-Previously, it was assumed that there are releasing hormones for both LH and FSH, but currently the majority share the point of view that only GnRH regulates the secretion of both LH and FSH, and the degree of influence on LH and FSH depends on the rhythm of GnRH secretion: high frequency decreases the secretion of both LH and FSH; low frequency stimulates FSH secretion to a greater extent than LH; administration of GnRH at a constant rate suppresses the secretion of both pituitary gonadotropins.
+GnRH is a decapeptide that is secreted into the portal system of the pituitary gland at a certain frequency - peak secretion every 90-120 minutes.
+The half-life of GnRH is 5-10 minutes, and it practically does not enter the systemic circulation, so its content in the blood is not studied.
+The selectivity of stimulating the secretion of gonadotropins LH and FSH depends on the frequency of pulsatile secretion of GnRH.
+The secretion of GnRH is regulated by the “hypothalamic biorhythm generator”, localized in the arcuate nucleus.
+At the same time, each individual neuron secretes GnRH not constantly, but periodically, which probably ensures the overall pulsating nature of GnRH secretion under the synchronizing influence of the “hypothalamic biorhythm generator.”
+The pulsating secretion of GnRH also determines the pulsating rhythm of the secretion of hormones from the glands it regulates (LH, FSH, androgens, inhibin).
+It was previously assumed that there are releasing hormones for both LH and FSH, but now the majority shares the view that only GnRH regulates the secretion of both LH and FSH, and the degree of influence on LH and FSH depends on the rhythm of GnRH secretion: high frequency reduces the secretion of both LH and FSH; low frequency stimulates the secretion of FSH to a greater extent than LH; administration of GnRH at a constant rate suppresses the secretion of both pituitary gonadotropins.

 • Regulation of GnRH.
-The synthesis and secretion of GnRH is regulated by the extrahypothalamic parts of the central nervous system, the concentration in the blood of androgens, peptide hormones, such as prolactin, activin, inhibin and leptin.
+The synthesis and secretion of GnRH is regulated by the extrahypothalamic parts of the central nervous system, the concentration in the blood of androgens, peptide hormones such as prolactin, activin, inhibin and leptin.
 Local modulation of GnRH secretion is carried out by neuropeptides, catecholamines, indolamines, NO, dopamine, neuropeptide Y, VIN and CRH.

-Regulatory effects of inflammatory cytokines.
+Regulatory influence of inflammatory cytokines.

-Biological action of testosterone and its metabolites
+Biological effects of testosterone and its metabolites

-Testosterone has a direct effect on the body or indirectly, through its two main metabolites - DHT and 17β-estradiol.
+Testosterone has a direct effect on the body or indirectly through its two main metabolites - DHT and 17β-estradiol.

 • stimulating renal and extrarenal formation of erythropoietin;